Motion graphic design: History

 Motion design began as early as the 1800s, when early animation devices such as flip-books were invented.

 There were no official founders of this art form, however, Saul Bass, Pablo Ferro, and John Whitney are some of the earliest well-known motion designers.

 John Whitney was one of the pioneers of computer-generated motion design.
 In 1960, he coined the term "motion graphics" with the foundation of his company, Motion Graphics Incorporated.
 He invented his own mechanical analog computer to design motion graphics for television commercials and movie title sequences.

 Whitney collaborated with Saul Bass to animate one of his most famous pieces, the title sequence for Alfred Hitchcock's 1958 film Vertigo, which featured swirling graphics increasing in size.

 Professional education

 A degree in motion design can help an aspiring designer build a foundation for a career, by developing their skills in design, animation and conceptual thinking.
-In the United States, college-level bachelor's degree programs can cost around $200,000.
+In the United States, college-level bachelor's degree programs can cost around US$200,000.

 Since the 2010s, online learning options for motion design have become more prevalent, with resources like School of Motion, Video Copilot, Greyscalegorilla, and an abundance of YouTube tutorials from channels like Ben Marriott, EC Abrams, Eyedesyn and Mt.
 Mograph.

 Online communities like Creative COW allow motion designers to get advice and technical assistance from more experienced designers.